-- signs of imminent fetal demise or delivery
+- signs of imminent fetal death or delivery

 The primary risk of antibiotics during preterm labor is an allergic reaction from the mother.
-In addition, some babies may be born with an infection that has resistance to antibiotics, making treatment of post-partum infections in the baby more difficult (Edwards, Clark, Sistrom, & Duff, 2002).
+In addition, some babies may be born with an infection that has resistance to antibiotics, making treatment of postpartum infections in those babies more difficult.

-According to ACOG, only women with signs of infection or a ruptured membrane (early water break) should receive antibiotics during premature labor (ACOG, 2009).
-It is not currently recommended for routine use in women without either of these problems.
+According to ACOG, only women with signs of infection or a ruptured membrane (early water break) should receive antibiotics during premature labor.
+It isn’t currently recommended for routine use in women without either of these problems.

 Women without signs of infection and with intact membranes should likely not receive antibiotics during preterm labor.